Extending

 Add a line containing the word "rotate" to the brush's data file.

-You may mix both animated and either directional or rotating features into one brush.
-Use both options desired ("frames=N" and "directional" or "rotate"), in separate lines in the brush's ".dat" file.
+You may mix both animated and either directional, rotating, or chaotic features into one brush.
+Use both options desired ("frames=N" and "directional", "rotate", or "chaotic"), in separate lines in the brush's ".dat" file.

 For directional brushes, lay the brush out so that each 3x3 set of directional shapes are laid out across a wide PNG image.
 For example, if the brush is 30x30 and there are 5 frames, it would be 450x90.
 (The leftmost 150x90 pixels of the image represent the 9 direction shapes for the first frame, for example.)